Shaping the Very Fabric of the West Coast

 The Vancouver Club is a place to dress your best.
 Tailored pants, suits, ties, polished shoes and a little Rat Pack attitude reign supreme.
 A sleek dress or pants, blouses and killer heels channel the elegance of Audrey or the charisma of Katharine.
 Choose your Hepburn or an entirely different source of sartorial inspiration.
 Be stylish, be sexy and be comfortable in your own skin.

 Hidden away in the Club’s lower level, JD’s is a sleek, wood-paneled sanctuary from another era.
 It’s a place where members always receive top-notch service and pampering (and maybe a glass of scotch) from Judah Down and his experienced team.
 A highly skilled hairstylist and colorist, Judah graduated from the acclaimed Vidal Sassoon Creatives program and launched the tiny-but-mighty House of Envy in 2001.
 The following year, Judah opened the doors of JD’s Barbershop on Abbott Street.
-This edgy shop led the way for Gastown’s cultural renaissance and set a new standard for style and personal service — a standard that now extends to JD’s second, members-only location in The Vancouver Club.
+This edgy shop led the way for Gastown’s cultural renaissance and set a new standard for style and personal service — a standard that extends to JD’s second, members-only location at The Vancouver Club.

 Read more about JD’s Barbershop services.